9 Things to do During a Weekend in Dallas-Fort Worth

 You can tell this is a popular spot to pay tribute since the graves are fenced off, yet there were still several trinkets and liquor bottles left behind by fans.
 And since we were in the area, my husband couldn’t resist seeing their final resting place.

-This trip was just what we needed before we headed into a long deployment.
-We’re lucky to be stationed at Fort Hood where there are so many things to do and places to see nearby.
+This trip was just what we needed before heading into a long deployment.
+We’re lucky to be stationed at Fort Cavazos where there are so many things to do and places to see nearby.

 Leave a Reply